 COOS RIVER BASIN: Dungeness crab, bay clams, steelhead, bottom fish

 Anglers are still catching a few rockfish and surfperch along the jetties and submerged rock piles.
 Fishing for rockfish in the bay has been spotty.
 The marine fish daily bag limit for bottom fish (rockfish) is seven fish and a separate daily limit for lingcod (two).
 The 7 fish marine bag limit will remain in place, with these adjustments for 2017: Create a sub-bag limit of 6 black rockfish, Remove the sub-bag limit for canary rockfish, Add China/quillback/ copper rockfishes to the sub-bag limit with blue/Deacon rockfish and change the limit from 3 to 4.
 Finally remove the 10-inch minimum size for kelp greenling.
 Retention of cabezon is not allowed until July 1.

 Recreational crabbing is open inside the Coos Bay estuary.
-Crabbing has been slow in Coos Bay but crabbers will need to sort through several short crab to find keepers.
+Crabbing has been good one day and then slow the next.
+Crabbers will need to sort through several short crab to find keepers.